Nkemjika1divine/easy_news/README.md

 - `DELETE /api/v1/users/{user_id}`: This deletes a user's account and can only be done by admins and the superuser

 ### Categories
-- `POST /api/v1/categories/add`: This adds a new category to the database
+- `POST /api/v1/categories/add`: This adds a new category to the database and can only be done by admins and the superuser
-- `PUT /api/v1/categories/{category_id}`: This edits a category name
+- `PUT /api/v1/categories/{category_id}`: This edits a category name and can only be done by admins and the superuser
 - `GET /api/v1/categories`: This returns all the categories in the database
+- `DELETE /api/v1/categories/{category_id}`: This deletes a category and can only be done by admins and the superuser